StarRocks/starrocks/docs/en/administration/ranger_plugin.md

 5. Click **Test connection** to test the connectivity, and save it after the connection is successful.
 6. On each FE machine of the StarRocks cluster, create [`ranger-starrocks-security.xml`](https://github.com/StarRocks/ranger/blob/master/plugin-starrocks/conf/ranger-starrocks-security.xml) in the `fe/conf` folder and copy the content.
 You must modify the following two parameters and save the modifications:

-   a. `ranger.plugin.starrocks.service.name`: Change to the name of the StarRocks Service you created in Step 4.
+   - `ranger.plugin.starrocks.service.name`: Change to the name of the StarRocks Service you created in Step 4.
-   b. `ranger.plugin.starrocks.policy.rest the url`: Change to the address of the Ranger Admin.
+   - `ranger.plugin.starrocks.policy.rest the url`: Change to the address of the Ranger Admin.

    If you need to modify other configurations, refer to official documentation of Apache Ranger.
 For example, you can modify `ranger.plugin.starrocks.policy.pollIntervalM` to change the interval for pulling policy changes.